Edward Arthur Somerset

 Lieutenant-General Edward Arthur Somerset CB (2 February 1817 – 12 March 1886) was a British soldier and Conservative Party politician, the son of Lord Robert Somerset.

-Biography

-He joined the Rifle Brigade as a second lieutenant on 29 January 1836, becoming a lieutenant on 9 July 1840 and a captain on 31 January 1845.
+The son of Lord Edward Somerset and his wife Louisa Augusta (née Courtenay), he joined the Rifle Brigade as a second lieutenant on 29 January 1836, becoming a lieutenant on 9 July 1840 and a captain on 31 January 1845.
 Somerset unsuccessfully contested Monmouthshire in 1847, but was returned as its Member of Parliament (MP) in 1848, and continued to represent it as a Conservative until accepting the Stewardship of the Manor of Hempholme on 23 June 1859.

 Somerset married Agatha Miles (1827-1912), daughter of Sir William Miles, on 13 September 1849.
 They had one son and eight daughters: